 Thioguanine: Consider starting thioguanine doses at 30 to 50% of the normal dose.

-- Homozygous variant (low or deficient activity) – means there are two copies of the non-functioning gene and there is no normal TPMT enzyme.
+- Poor metabolizers – means there are two copies of the no-function gene and there is no normal TPMT enzyme.
 These patients are at a very high risk of experiencing toxicity (low blood counts) from 6-MP or 6-TG or azathioprine.
 Patients should receive substantially lower doses than normal to avoid side effects of low blood counts.
 About 1 in 400 people have this very high risk priority genotype.

 Azathioprine: Consider an alternative agent or reducing the dose of azathioprine by 90% and administer three times per week instead of daily.